Astros vs. Red Sox Player Props Betting Odds

 MLB Props Today: Houston Astros

-- The Astros' Justin Verlander (8-6) will make his 20th start of the season.
+- Jose Urquidy (2-3) will take the mound for the Astros, his ninth start of the season.

-- He has started 19 games this season, earning a quality start (6 or more IP, 3 or fewer ER) in 10 of them.

-- Verlander has pitched five or more innings in 12 straight games and will look to extend that streak.

 |Opponent